 How much you should be saving each month depends on what you want to do with that money and what good looks like to you.

 The way to figure that out is to plan everything you want to achieve in that compelling vision.

-What does a good retirement look like, and or when do you want work to become optional?
+What does a good retirement look like, and when do you want work to become optional?

-Once you know this gather these four numbers is going to give you an idea of what you might need to save to make, it happen.
+Once you know this gathering these four numbers is going to give you an idea of what you might need to save to make it happen.

 - Your net worth